B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 Why would it matter?
 Let’s say I put myself in the shoes of a professional athlete or an employer who wants to hire a “10x developer” (whatever that is).
 If I’m a professional basketball player, probably my coach and I would care about each individual detail—the way I hold the ball, the way I step.
 If you take your job extremely seriously, you would probably think of every little detail that can improve your productivity as well to create more value.
 Think of it as practicing your footwork as a basketball player; this is your interface with the sport.
 Of course, there are many more factors.
 This is the same with programming.
 You are hired to solve problems related to writing code.
 Hence, the keyboard is your interface.
 To become a faster and more precise basketball player, we need to make drills for our footwork.
 The same applies to programming.
 If we can improve our accuracy and typing speed, we can make fewer mistakes and potentially produce more value—potentially become more productive.
 Let’s say you could write 2.5 times faster; you could write an A4 page of text in 5 minutes instead of 12.5 minutes.
 This is a huge improvement.
 What it also could mean for your employer is a signal that you take your job very seriously.
 It could show that you are dedicated and passionate about your craft.
 You put extra time and effort into becoming more productive.
 In the end, we have to look at everything as a whole; just putting your fingers on a keyboard faster in itself does not make you a better programmer, of course.

+### Why Typing Faster Matters

+- 💼 It shows you take your job as a computer user seriously.
+- 🚀 It can potentially increase your productivity.
+- 🚿 It keeps you in the flow.
+If you can type at the speed of your thoughts, you won’t lose your train of thought.
+- 🤩 Last but not least, According to [Ali Abdaal](https://www.youtube.com/watch?v=tU_AXrvQjpo&t=125s), *"it looks really cool"*.
+He might have a point.

+### How Did It Change Me?

+- ✨ It feels good to write faster, especially after achieving the goal I set.
+I can now brag that I have a typing speed of 100 WPM, though I still see room for improvement.
+- 💬 It gave me a reason to write this blog post and share my experience with others.
+Plus, it’s a great conversation starter with people who also use computers regularly.
+- ⚡I think I’ve become more productive.
+I now type faster and, more importantly, make fewer mistakes.
+I basically write 2.5 times faster.

 ## Typing speed statistics